 Contact the Pain Relief Center Today

 At the Pain Relief Center in Dallas, we offer a wide variety of treatment options for back pain.
-Depending on your specific needs, we might suggest stem cell therapy, physical therapy, disc regeneration, hyaluronic acid injections, anti inflammatory medication, surgery, or other procedures.
+Depending on your specific needs, we might suggest stem cell therapy, physical therapy, disc regeneration, hyaluronic acid injections, anti inflammatory medication, or surgery.
 To schedule an appointment with us, please call 214-709-1904 or fill out our online intake form today.